oliviazz/SRAdb-app/README.md

 -Author: Olivia Zhang
 ## SRAdb Web Application:
+#  To run from github: use runGitHub( "SRAdb-app", "oliviazz") in an R session.
+# - This may take a long time to install the SRAdb file
-- To Use: Move the SRAdb sqlite file (downloaded using getSRAdbFile()) to the App's directory.
+# - To Use:Get files and move the SRAdb sqlite file (downloaded using getSRAdbFile()) to the App's directory.

+- Uses packages: SRAdb (by Jack Zhu), shinythemes, shinyFiles, DT, RgraphViz, R.utils
 - Functions:

 - Query Sequence Repository Archive Using Advanced Text Search